dvreeze/ocp-java-17-learning/doc/chapter09-collections-and-generics.md

 Type `ArrayList` has an extra constructor to set the *initial capacity* without adding any elements from the List API perspective.

 Some specific methods for interface type *List* (mostly "index-based") are:
-* `add(int, E)`, adding an element at the given index, with return type `void`
+* `add(int, E)`, adding an element at the given index, with return type `void` (and shifting the current elements from that position on to the right)
 * `get(int)`, returning the element at the given index
 * `remove(int)`, removing the element at the given index (and moving the rest toward the front), returning the removed element
 * (default method) `replaceAll(UnaryOperator<E>)`, replacing each element in-place with the result of the operator
 * `set(int, E)`, replacing the element at the given index and returning the original element at that index
 * (default method) `sort(Comparator<? super E>)`, sorting the List in-place

-In these methods, indexes out-of-range lead to an `IndexOutOfBoundsException` (which is "unchecked").
+In these methods, indexes that are "out of range" lead to an `IndexOutOfBoundsException` (which is an "unchecked exception").

 Be careful with the overloaded `remove` methods for `List<Integer>` (recall the rules for method overloading).

-Copying a List to an array:
+Methods to copy a List to an array (from supertype `Collection<E>`):
 * `List.toArray()`, returning an `Object[]`
 * `List.toArray(E[])`, returning an `E[]` (`myList.toArray(new E[0])` will return an array of the right size)